boltops-tools/pipedream/docs/_docs/examples/codebuild-project.md

 nav_order: 19
 ---

-It is common to use codebuild as a Stage Action in the pipeline.
-Here's are instructions to quickly create a codebuild project.
+It is common to use CodeBuild as a Stage Action in the pipeline.
+Here's are instructions to quickly create a CodeBuild project.

-We'll use the [codebuild.cloud](https://codebuild.cloud) tool to help with this.
+We'll use the [cody.run](https://cody.run) tool to help with this.
 Here are the commands.

-    gem install codebuild # installs cb command cb init # generates starter .codebuild files including the buildspec.yml
+    gem install cody # installs cody command cody init # generates starter .cody files including the buildspec.yml
-    # commit and yours the .codebuild files
+    # commit and yours the .cody files
-    git add .codebuild
+    git add .cody
-    git commit -m 'add .codebuild files'
+    git commit -m 'add .cody files'
     git push
-    cb deploy demo # creates a codebuild project
+    cody deploy demo # creates a codebuild project

 There's also an example where we quickly create 4 test codebuild projects here: [Multiple CodeBuild Projects](https://codepipeline.org/docs/examples/multiple-codebuild-projects/).